digitalsurvival/digitalsurvival.github.io/_drafts/technology/gentoo/How-to-Setup-a-Local-Gentoo-Distfiles-Mirror.md

 You are downloading files from your local Gentoo Distfiles mirror!
 </pre>

-## Configuring Local Machines to use the Local Distfiles Mirror ##
+### Configuring Local Machines to use the Local Distfiles Mirror ###

 After you setup the rsync service, the final step is to tell your machines to use the local mirror instead of downloading the Distfiles from the internet.
-For each machine you will need to modify the <code>GENTOO_MIRRORS</code> variable in <pre>/etc/portage/make.conf</pre>.
-Replace the "IP_Address_Of_Mirror" section with the actual IP address of the machine containing the Distfiles.
+For each machine you will need to modify the <code>GENTOO_MIRRORS</code> variable in <pre>/etc/portage/make.conf</pre>

+Replace the "IP_Address_Of_Mirror" section with the actual IPv4 address of the machine containing your distfiles.
 Do this for each machine that is supposed to connect to the local mirror.
+As long as your on an internal network, be it a 10.x.x.x network or a 192.168.x.x, you should be able to connect to the mirror.

 <pre>
 GENTOO_MIRRORS="rsync://IP_Address_Of_Mirror/distfiles"